MJ Lenderman - You Don't Know The Shape I'm In

 We sat

-under a half-mast McDonald's flat
+under a half-mast McDonald's flag

 broken birds tumble fast